 The Update Period is the amount of time between updates of the playback buffers.
 Each update cycle has a certain amount of overhead (besides the actual decoding), so lower update periods (ie more frequent updates) mean the overhead becomes a higher proportion of the processing.
 At the other end of the scale, you don't want an update period that's too high to keep the playback buffers fairly full (or cause CPU usage spikes).
 In general, it is recommended that you do not go below 10ms or above a third of the playback buffer length (the maximum accepted by BASS is 100ms).

 SCS default update period: This option sets the update period to 100ms if you are not using the BASS mixer, or to 80ms if you are.

 Set update period to ... milliseconds: This option enables you to specify your own value for the update period.
 This must be between 5 and 100ms.

 Sample Rate: The sample rate is only used by some sound card drivers - in fact, AFAIK only RME drivers use the field.
 With other WDM drivers the sample rate is automatically set depending on the format of the channels that are played and what the device supports.
-In Vista and Windows 7 the sample rate is determined by the user's choice in the control panel.
+The sample rate is determined by the user's choice in the device's control panel.
 RME cards may require the sample rate to be set to 48000, but other common sample rates are also included in the drop-down list.

 Link Sync Point: The syncing of linked cues and files can sometimes be a bit loose.
 It has been observed that on repositioning the primary cue, then syncing becomes much tighter.
 In the Link Sync Point field you can set the number of milliseconds after which SCS will automatically resync linked files.
 If you leave the field blank (or set it to 0), the resync will not occur.
 A suggested value for resyncing is 20 (milliseconds).